 -

-The co-chairs were joined by a working group comprised of the governments of Australia, Bangladesh, Costa Rica, and Ethiopia; the European Commission; the International Organization for Migration (IOM); the United Nations High Commissioner for Refugees (UNHCR); the Office of the UN Special Representative of the Secretary General for International Migration; the International Centre for Migration Policy Development (ICMPD); and the Georgetown University Institute for the Study of International Migration (ISIM).
-IOM serves as the Secretariat.
+The MICIC Initiative was led by governments, with co-chairing responsibilities shared by the United States and the Philippines.
+Their leadership extended to a working group, which included the governments of Australia, Bangladesh, Costa Rica, Ethiopia, the European Commission, IOM, UNHCR, the Office of the UN Special Representative of the Secretary General for International Migration, the International Centre for Migration Policy Development (ICMPD); and the Georgetown University Institute for the Study of International Migration (ISIM).
+IOM served as the Secretariat, coordinating efforts.

 - Scope